Rjv-RY/JavaToJS/README.md

 - unary exprs
 - postfix exprs
 - separate var declerations and instantiations

+## On array support
-- array declerations both 1D and multi dimensional [almost done, only can't be declared and initiated separately]
+- array declerations both 1D and multi dimensional done using new keyword(null values filled by default)
+- arrays support int and float, not doubles yet
+- multidimensional arrays using array literals still not perfect

 but, it lacks for loops, function declerations, switch case, and also array indexing.